Sam Arnold's "Historic Jailhouse Chile"

 2/3 cup chopped green pepper

-4 tablespoons pure New Mexico red chili powder
+4 tablespoons pure New Mexico red Chile powder

 2 teaspons of cilantro